Uroš Golubović

-Uroš Golubović (Урош Голубовић; born 19 August 1976) is a Serbian former professional footballer who played as a goalkeeper.
+Uroš Golubović (Урош Голубовић; born 19 August 1976) is a Serbian retired footballer who played as a goalkeeper.

 Career

 In the 1995–96 season, Golubović was a regular member of IMR in the Serbian League Belgrade.
 He subsequently played for Rad in the First League of FR Yugoslavia until the end of the 2001–02 season.
 Afterwards, Golubović moved to Bosnia and Herzegovina and signed with Leotar, helping the club win the national championship in the 2002–03 season.

 In the summer of 2003, Golubović moved to Bulgaria and joined Spartak Varna.
 He played regularly for the side that season, before switching to fellow Bulgarian club Lokomotiv Sofia in the summer of 2004.
 Over the next four seasons, Golubović amassed over 100 league appearances and helped the side qualify for the UEFA Cup twice in a row (2006–07 and 2007–08).
 He subsequently spent three years at Litex Lovech, winning two consecutive championships (2009–10 and 2010–11), one Bulgarian Cup, and one Bulgarian Supercup.
 In the summer of 2011, Golubović signed for newly promoted Ludogorets Razgrad.
 He spent two seasons at the club, winning the league on both occasions and adding one more Cup (2011–12) and Supercup (2012) to his collection.